 Now the foam tank has already been mentioned, but the universal foam proportioning system is also important.
 IFTs often need to cool objects via multiple outlets while monitors and other nozzles are still discharging foam to extinguish, cover, or smother the fire.
 For this reason, the possibility of allowing different proportioning ratios across different outlets is a must.
 The latest generation of the Hydromatic is now based entirely on Rosenbauer’s own foam gear pumps and proportioners.
 High reliability and ease of maintenance have always been the key characteristics of this series.

 For specialists, however, a combination of Hydromatic, N130, RM130 and H5 high pressure pump still doesn’t achieve a sufficient degree of universality.
 An HRET facilitates extinguishing operations from elevations of up to 20 m.
 In terms of foam discharge, once again another level can be reached with a CAFS module, for which a robust, belt-driven version is also an inexpensive option.

-In short, with the combination of a high-volume pump, high-pressure pump, balanced pressure foam proportioning system and, optionally, CAFS delivered via HRET, ChemCore roof monitor or high/low pressure nozzle, a product family that has everything needed for every application is provided.
+In short, with the combination of a high-volume pump, high-pressure pump, balanced pressure foam proportioning system and, optionally, CAFS delivered via HRET, ChemCore roof monitor or high/low pressure nozzle, a product family of extinguishing systems that has everything needed for every application is provided.